-When we last left each other, we talked about my favorite race in D&D, the Dragonborn.
-This time around, I’d like to share my thoughts on putting a party together in D&D and how player characters come together as a group.
-I’m not talking about “you meet up in a tavern”, I mean how a group of friends who are about to embark on a grand adventure filled with danger (and worst of all- the locked door) make characters that work well together without compromising their individuality.
+When we last left each other, we discussed my favorite race in D&D, the Dragonborn.
+This time around, I’d like to share my thoughts on putting a party together.
+I’m not talking about meeting up in a tavern, this is about how a group of friends who are about to embark on a grand adventure filled with danger and worst of all, the locked door… can create characters that work well together without compromising their individuality.

-One of the things that 5th edition D&D does well is giving players a lot of variety for putting a party together in D&D. Within all the base classes (Fighter, Rogue, etc) are choices a player can make that create distinct styles of play to accommodate what the players want to do, and also ensure that no matter what classes the group contains, the group can face whatever the DM throws at them.
-On top of that, each character gets what’s called a Background, which helps put the character together from a role playing standpoint and gives a character a few little details that can help the group as a whole.
+One of the things 5th edition D&D does well is providing players a lot of choices in putting a party together.
+Within all the base classes (Fighter, Rogue, etc.) are choices a player can make that create distinct styles of play, allowing for flexibility in what the players want to do.
+It ensures that regardless of the variety of classes, the group will be able to face what the DM throws at them.
+Also, each character receives what’s called a Background.
+The background is important to role-playing your character.
+It provides little details that can help the group as a whole.
 This variation can allow a group of adventurers, called a party, to maximize survivability without sacrificing player enjoyment.

-Putting a party together in D&D – Within all the base classes (Fighter, Rogue, etc) are choices a player can make that create distinct styles of play to accommodate what the players want to do, and also ensure that no matter what classes the group contains the group can face whatever the DM throws at them.
+Putting a party together in D&D – Within all the base classes (Fighter, Rogue, etc.) are choices a player can make that create distinct styles of play, allowing for flexibility in what the players want to do.
+It ensures that regardless of the variety of classes, the group will be able to face what the DM throws at them.

 A perfect example of this is Lockpicking.
-Say you’re party get together and you have a Cleric, a Wizard and two Fighters.
-Wait, no Rogue?
-Well, killing monsters will be a breeze but one locked door and POOF, the session grinds to a halt while the Fighters hack away at the door or try prying it open.
-When putting a party together in D&D, one way the party can help itself out is if one of the Fighters tweaks their backstory to include some time running with a few shady folks.
-Or maybe one of their parents had participated in a few capers in their day.
-The Fighter takes the Criminal Background that grants the character proficiency with Thieve’s Tools.
-Presto, locked doors aren’t the hurdle they could have been and no one had to sacrifice playing the character they wanted.
+Say your party has a Cleric, a Wizard, and two Fighters.
+Wait, where’s your Rogue?
+Killing monsters will be a breeze, but one locked door and the session grinds to a halt while the Fighters hack away at the door or try prying it open.
+When putting a party together in D&D, one way the group can help itself out is if one of the Fighters tweaks their backstory to include some time running with a few shady folks.
+Perhaps one of their parents had participated in a few capers in their day.
+The Fighter could take the Criminal Background that grants the character proficiency with Thieves Tools.
+Presto!
+Locked doors are no longer as much of a hurdle, and no one had to sacrifice playing the character they wanted.

 The same can be done for languages.
 Say your party has 3 Elves and a Halfling.
 Well, some Backgrounds can add a language so that Halfling won’t feel left out when the rest of the party speaks in Elven.
 Or vice versa, one of the Elves takes Halfling as one of their languages to symbolize that they have traveled together for a while and learned each other’s native tongue as a show of respect.